Laser & Optical Technology

 The following table lists how many laser and optical technology/technician graduations there were in 2019-2020 for each degree level.

 What Laser & Optical Technology Majors Need to Know

-In an O*NET survey, laser and optical techn majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to laser and optical techn and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Laser and Optical Tech Majors

 Laser and Optical Techn majors often go into careers in which the following knowledge areas are important: